christophertmfoh/UiRevamp/MIGRATION_CLEANUP_PLAN.md

 3. **Rollback Plan**: Easy restoration if issues arise
 4. **Feature Verification**: Comprehensive testing of character/world systems

-### Preservation Guarantees:
+### Senior Dev Preservation Guarantees:
+- **Landing page system**: 100% preserved with all assets and styling
+- **Projects system**: 100% preserved with all CRUD operations and modals
-- Character management system: 100% preserved
+- **Character management**: 100% preserved with all 23+ AI templates and portrait studio
-- World bible system: 100% preserved
+- **World bible system**: 100% preserved with complete world-building tools
+- **Authentication system**: 100% preserved with working login/signup flow
+- **AI integration**: 100% preserved with all Gemini API services
+- **Database layer**: 100% preserved with PostgreSQL + Drizzle ORM
+- **UI/UX**: 100% preserved with theme system and responsive design
-- AI integration: 100% preserved
+- **Performance optimizations**: 100% preserved with all current optimizations
-- Database integration: 100% preserved
+- **File upload systems**: 100% preserved with character document imports
-- User authentication: 100% preserved
+- **Export/import features**: 100% preserved with manuscript management